 Preparation requirements will be minimal.
 Some cohorts might encourage a brief reading.

-On-site at The Chateaux Deer Valley & Goldener Hirsch.
+Sessions will take place at both The Chateaux Deer Valley & Goldener Hirsch hotels.

 We'd be delighted to answer any additional questions about Scholars Summit.
 Please email Emma Abernathy at emma@veritas.org, and someone from our team will contact you shortly.

 We are honored to host you and your immediate family for what we hope to be a lasting time of refreshment, connection, and inspiration.
-Breakfast and dinner will be provided for family members with limited programming.
+Breakfast and dinner will be provided for family members.